THE CHARITY SHOE DRIVE

 What we do

-The Put Foot Foundation is a separate, independent charity, administered separately from the Put Foot Rally.
+The Put Foot Foundation is an independent charity, administered separately from the Put Foot Rally.

 The Put Foot Foundation also accepts direct donations: